ArduPilot/ardupilot_wiki/common/source/docs/common-bluerobotics-ping.rst

 .. image:: ../../../images/bluerobotics-ping-pixhawk.jpg
     :width: 450px

-If the SERIAL2 port on the flight controller is being used then the following parameters should be set:
+If the SERIAL2 port on the autopilot is being used then the following parameters should be set:

 -  :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 9 (Lidar)
 -  :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 115 (115200 baud)